sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 **Acceptance Criteria**
 * All columns fit on the page
 * I can see a title for each column
-* I can see a total number of all projects the Scrum Master is in
+* I can see a total number of all products the Scrum Master is in
-* The only projects listed include the Scrum Master Name
+* The only products listed include the Scrum Master Name

 ### **BONUS** User Story Five

-As Alan, I want to search for a specific Developer name so that I can see all of the projects that she/he is currently working on.
+As Alan, I want to search for a specific Developer name so that I can see all of the products that they are currently working on.

 Given that I don't need to be an authorized user
 When I am on the list view page